 Before he knows it Bob’s in so deep he can’t see a way out.
 At least not until Vinny shows him one.
 Bob reckons that he owes his boss Dirkze nothing and that maybe Vinny’s plan can solve all of their problems.
 Maybe.
 Or maybe it’s just the start of them.

 With Simple Acts of Kindness Richard Todd delivers a gritty urban noir that’s as twisted as it is addictive and original.

 One thing was for certain, thought Bob Hallmark, and that was that tonight, one way or another, he was going to get his ashes hauled.

 What a woman Ellie was.
 What a honey.
-What a bitch.
 He was going to stick it to her every fucking which way.
 In his present frame of mind he quite simply didn’t give a damn as to the consequences.
-It was odd, he reflected, how at times his wife and the house and the kids, all of the family shit, seemed like the most important thing in the whole world whilst at others, well, the sum of his ambition seemed to be nothing more than a simple and overwhelming need to shoot his load.
+It was odd, he reflected, how at times his wife and the house and the kids, all of the family crap, seemed like the most important thing in the whole world whilst at others, well, the sum of his ambition seemed to be nothing more than a simple and overwhelming need to shoot his load.
 And tonight she was damn well going to get it.
-Yes sir, thought Bob, as he pictured her in his mind’s eye, I’ve spent too much time screwing Suzie but thinking about Ellie.
+Yes sir, thought Bob, as he pictured her in his mind’s eye, I’ve spent too much time screwing Suzie while thinking about Ellie.
 Tonight’s the night.
-Tonight I get this monkey from off of my back.
+Tonight I get this goddamn monkey from off my back.

 Before Bob had the opportunity to reply Suzie again called his name, but this time even more loudly.

-“I need some help” Suzie stated in an accusatory tone.
 “I can’t be expected to do it all myself.
-It’s not fair.”
+It’s not fair” she continued.

 So the metaphorical crowdfunding boulder has hit the crest of the hill and it's all downhill from now on.
 But downhill isn't always a good thing, as poor old Sysiphus discovered to his eternal torment.